 If you feel like you cannot breathe:

-- Get out of the pool, sit on the deck, and focus on deep long breaths so you can relax your mind.
+- Get out of the pool, sit on the deck, and focus on long, deep breaths to relax your mind.

-- Hold on to the side of the wall and practice dipping your face in and out of the water, while blowing bubbles.
+- Hold on to the wall and practice dipping your face in and out of the water while blowing bubbles.

 - Blow air out of your nose while underwater, or plug your nose with your hand.